ATV-mode GPR and EM Surveys

 Snowmobile-mode Cesium Magnetometer Surveys:

-Navigation track-lines pre-programmed, no existing grid is needed.
+We pre-program navigation track-lines – no existing grid is needed.

-Readings positionally or time triggered, typically 3-metre stations or 10 times per second.
+Readings are positionally or time triggered, typically 3-metre stations or 10 times per second.

 ‘Ruggedized’ navigation computer also records GPS and geophysical data – seamless.